CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/03-initialization.md

 For testing purposes, you can use preinstalled trusted CA list and provided [admin certificate](https://github.com/3KeyCompany/CZERTAINLY-Helm-Charts/blob/develop/dummy-certificates/private/admin.p12) with password `00000000`.
-In production, upload a list of your trusted certificates with `scp` to the appliance, and in CZERTAINLY TUI from the main menu, select **Configure custom trusted certificates** and provide the full path to the list.
+In production you will need to replace this list, select **Main menu -> [Configure custom trusted certificates](TUI/main-menu#configure-custom-trusted-certificates)**.

 ## Database

-CZERTAINLY stores all it's data in posture's database.
+CZERTAINLY stores all it's data in Postgres database.
 The server will be installed for you, but you might want to set your own password for the database.
-To do so choose **Configure database** from the main menu.
+To do so choose **[Configure database](TUI/main-menu#configure-database)** from the **Main menu**.

 ## Credentials for CZERTAINLY docker repository